nashmakh/nashmakh.github.io/_posts/2014-3-3-Hello-World.md

+---
+layout: post
-# Data Science Buzzwords Demystified
+title: Data Science Buzzwords Demystified
+---

 Buzz words like Machine Learning, Deep Learning, Supervised learning, Unsupervised learning, Neural Networks are thrown around a lot these days.
 But what do they really mean?
 This blog post will hopefully demystify these terms for you and encourage you to dive deeper into these topics.